praekelt/device-proxy/README.rst

-http-request-bouncer
+dev-proxy
 ====================

-Inspects incoming HTTP requests adds some HTTP headers and bounces it back to HAProxy for rerouting.
-Useful for things like load balancing specific User-Agents to specific HAProxy backends.
+Inspects incoming HTTP requests adds some HTTP headers and proxies upstream.
+Has ability to add extra cookies for HTTP responses being sent back to the client.

 Installation
 ------------